dreikanter/ruby-bookmarks/README.md

     - [Powder](https://github.com/Rodreegez/powder) — user-friendly CLI wraper for Pow.
     - [Powify](https://github.com/sethvargo/powify) — a management tool for Pow by 37 signals.
 It allows you to easily install, update, and manage pow and pow applications seamlessly.

+- [The Ruby Web Benchmark Report](http://www.madebymarket.com/blog/dev/ruby-web-benchmark-report.html) (2014) — „I benchmarked every single version of Ruby available as of the beginning of this test — January 2014.
+On each version I benchmarked every Rack server and web framework combination I could find.
+I tested with both Apache Bench and wrk to see if there are flaws that one benchmarking tool picks up on that the other didn’t.
+The goal of the benchmark is the fastest benchmark run, not the average.“

 **Deployment Automation and Configuration Management**

 - [Capistrano](https://github.com/capistrano/capistrano) — remote multi-server automation tool.